Castelao Building

 The Castelao building is a modern architectural building from the beginning of the 21st century located on the corner of Padre Amoedo Carballo and Sierra Street in Pontevedra, Spain, on the edge of the historic centre.
 It belongs to the Pontevedra Museum.

 History

+On 2 May 2003, during the inauguration of the extension of the Fernández López building of the Museum of Pontevedra, its director announced that a new museum building would be built between Cobián Roffignac and Sierra streets.

 The building was built between 2004 and 2008 according to a project by the architects Eduardo Pesquera and Jesús Ulargui to overcome the Pontevedra Museum's lack of exhibition space.
 It is located on the site of the former orchard of the Jesuit College in the city, behind the college and the church of Saint Bartholomew.

 The building was financed by the Deputation of Pontevedra, with the support of the Spanish Ministry of Culture, the Xunta de Galicia and the Pontevedra City Council.
 The project involved the creation of a new pedestrian street between Padre Amoedo and Arcos de San Bartolomé streets.